BrightspaceUI/resize-aware/README.md

 There are 3 different implemenations that will be used depending on the browser, plus an additional workaround for Safari:
   - **Browser natively supports ResizeObserver _(Chrome, Chromium)_**
-    Simply use the native ResizeObserver.
+    ~Simply use the native ResizeObserver.~
+	Due to a bug ( [#4](https://github.com/BrightspaceUI/resize-aware/issues/4) ) in Chrome's implementation of `ResizeObserver`, it currently uses the same fallback as Firefox and Safari.
   - **Browser supports neither ResizeObserver nor native Shadow DOM, using the Shady DOM polyfill instead _(Edge, IE11)_**
     Uses a single MutationObserver plus a `resize` and `transitionend` event handler on the window, and relies on the shady DOM polyfill to detect changes in the shady DOM of child webcomponents
   - **Browser supports native Shadow DOM, but not ResizeObserver _(Firefox, Safari)_**